gxf1212/md-highlighter/README.md

 # md-highlighter README

-`md-highlighter` is a simple extension to highlight files about molecular modeling and molecular dynamics simulation.
-Specially, it supports NAMD/CHARMM and some of Amber file formats.
+`md-highlighter` is a simple extension to highlight the most various file types about molecular modeling and molecular dynamics simulation.
+This extension provides comprehensive coverage of commonly used file formats under various popular tools, including Gromacs, Amber, AmberTools, NAMD, VMD, and more.
+It also performs detailed keyword parsing, helping users to locate and edit information within files more quickly.
+Users can even identify syntax errors quickly based on different display colors.
+Feel free to download and try it out, and don't hesitate to recommend it to your colleagues!

 ## Features

 Supported format:

 - NAMD: rtf, pdb, prm, psf, str, inp
-- Amber: in, prmtop, inpcrd, prepin, frcmod
+- Amber: in, prmtop, inpcrd, prepin, frcmod, lib/off, ac, mc
-- Gromacs: gro, atp, rtp, mtp (pmx), ...
+- Gromacs: gro, atp, arn, rtp, hdb, r2b, tdb, mtp (pmx), ...
 - small molecule: sdf, mol2 (modified from gromacs helper), ...
 - PLUMED: .plumed.dat
-- upcoming: (AmberTools leap), lib,...

-For gromacs-related files, please install `gromacs-helper`.
+For gromacs `.top`/`.itp` files, you may also install `gromacs-helper`.
 For VMD, install `TCL`.
 For Gaussian, install `Gaussian Input File (gjf)`.
-But maybe I'll make my own syntaxes.
+But maybe I make my own syntaxes.

 Tested in theme "Atom One Light".

-This extension is created with the help of ChatGPT and New Bing.

 ## Gallery